Skip to content Skip to sidebar Skip to footer

 Introduction

-This fact sheet provides essential information about horsetail, a plant native to Europe, North America, North Africa, and northern Asia.
-Horsetail is classified as a pteridophyte, which means it is more closely related to ferns than to flowering plants.
+Horsetail is a plant native to Europe, North America, North Africa, and northern Asia.
+As a pteridophyte, it is more closely related to ferns than to flowering plants.
 This unique plant produces visible spore sacs from March through September, marking its reproductive period.
-Typically, horsetail is a small, deep-rooted, rush-like perennial that grows to about 0.3 meters in height.
-It features hollow, pointed stems and scale-like leaves, but notably, it does not produce flowers.
-Horsetail thrives in moist, shady areas, making it a common sight in wetlands and along riverbanks.
+Typically, horsetail grows to about 0.3 meters in height, featuring hollow, pointed stems and scale-like leaves.
+Notably, it does not produce flowers.
+Horsetail thrives in moist, shady areas, making it common in wetlands and along riverbanks.

 Common Names